epic-gateway/true-ingress/test/README.md

 > Note: Order of items in NETWORK_NAME and NETWORK_SUBNET must match, because they are used together.

-Public IP address of EGW, reachable by all nodes:
+Public IP address of Epic, reachable by all nodes:

     PROXY_IP="5.5.5.5"